 At the end of my first tasting note we left Dante confused and terrified, alone in the “dark wood” of his erring self, where he spends a piteous night.
 With the dawn comes hope: though still in the wood, he can see sunlit uplands – literally! – the morning sun lights up the shoulders of a distant hill.

 Dante starts to climb the hill, but is driven down to dove il sol tace, “to where the sun is silent”, by three wild beasts: a leopard, a lion and a wolf.
-It is thought that these represent the sins Dante sees as his own: lust (and inconstancy), pride and greed.
+These are thought to represent the sins Dante sees as his own: lust (and inconstancy), pride and greed.

 Dante’s initial, failed attempt to climb, in Inferno 1, is the first and foundational lesson of the Comedy: that, of ourselves and by ourselves, we can do nothing; without grace, our sins will drive us back down into the dark.